-(If you haven’t started your blog yet, you can start one for only $3.95 a month!
+(If you haven’t started your blog yet, you can start one right here!
 Plus I’ll walk you through the steps on how to set up your new blog!)

 If you’ve heard the phrase content is king, there’s a reason for that.
 Because obviously that’s what’s gonna bring people to your site!
 And if you want email subscribers or to monetize your site, you need to create blog content to do those things.

 But how do you make sure you’re writing content that will intrigue people to read what you’ve written or to keep them coming back?

 Or what if you have started writing content for your blog, but you aren’t getting the traffic you’d hoped for?

 Or what if you’re feeling stuck or unmotivated when you sit down to write your posts?

 Check out these 9 tips to help you create blog content that will keep your readers coming back for more!

 -Don’t feel like you have to write a certain amount of words because everyone else tells you google likes long posts or readers like short posts.
 Google generally does like long content because it signifies that you’ve gone into depth on the topic.
 If you can expand on a topic, (especially tutorials, step-by-step instructions, or just a very thorough explanation) then go for it!

 But to try to sit and write an exact amount of words can sometimes do a disservice to you because you may feel like you have to add extra words just to get to a certain word count.
 Or you may think your post with 600 words will never do well on Google so you hold off on publishing it or promoting it.